nickcernis/github-cli-ui/README.md

 2. Search for "Preferences: Open Keyboard Shortcuts".
 3. Search for any supported command and add your own keyboard shortcut:

-- gh pr list
+- github-cli-ui.PRList
-- gh pr checkout
+- github-cli-ui.PRCheckout
-- gh pr view
+- github-cli-ui.PRView